Skip to main content

 Signed Trust Policy

 The trust policy itself must be signed to establish a root of trust.
 Without this, an attacker who can write to the project directory can modify trust-policy.json to add themselves as a publisher or weaken enforcement.
-Policy bundles use the predicate type https://nono.sh/attestation/trust-policy/v1 to distinguish them from instruction file bundles.
+Policy bundles use the predicate type https://nono.sh/attestation/trust-policy/v1 to distinguish them from file attestation bundles.
 During pre-exec scan, policy signature verification runs first:

 1. Locate trust-policy.json in the scan root